 - Exceptionally big or small children can make their parents so nervous that they interfere with their eating.

 - Large children (or any children) who don’t get enough to eat – or fear they won’t – think about food all the time and eat a lot when can.

-- Small children who have food pushed on them get turned off by food and tend eat less when they aren’t being pressured.
+- Small children who have food pushed on them get turned off by food and tend to eat less when they get the chance.

 Trust your child to eat as much as she needs